 Najah Amatullah has been writing since she was a young girl, turning school assignments into portfolio excerpts.
 She has been performing even longer, from Sunday school holiday showcases to competitive speech recitations, from the high school jazz choir ensemble to the poet’s stage in college.

-Najah’s “day job” is teaching English in Oklahoma City Public Schools.
+Najah’s “day job” is teaching English Language Arts in Guatemala City.

 She wrote for several news and magazine publications from college to 2013 – The Loop Magazine, OKC.net, and VANE Magazine among them.
 She wrote creative reviews for a restaurant and entertainment venue, Urban Roots, that seemed like a second home while it was open.
 She blogged for Soul Medicine, a collective of friends, and for a website, KAE, most recently.
 She has maintained her own blog at various Internet addresses since junior high school.